lynnlangit/gcp-essentials/6_AI-ML/2_gemini_LLM/README.md

 ## Example Notebooks and Guidance

-Google has published a number of resources to get your started working with Gemini.
+Google has published a number of resources to get you started working with Gemini.
 I've linked highlights below.

 ### Example Jupyter Notebook for Google Gemini LLM